jaemunbro/AnalysisProjects/README.md

 # AnalysisProjects
-Analysis Projects Conducted in the Graduate School
+Analysis Projects Conducted in a class/thesis